Skip to content

 Location: US & International

-Online-Therapy.com offers a unique combination of live therapist sessions and a structured, self-guided CBT course, as well as additional tools such as a journal space, activity plan, and yoga videos, and even couples therapy options.
-Its focus on CBT provides a practical, hands-on approach, making it an excellent option for online anxiety treatment.
+Online-Therapy.com offers a unique combination of live therapist sessions and a structured, self-guided CBT course, as well as additional tools such as a journal space, activity plan, yoga videos, and even couples therapy options.
+Cognitive behavioral therapy is a common therapy approach for people with anxiety, as it offers many practical solutions that can provide quick antidotes to anxiety symptoms.

 Get 20% Off Your First Month